overshard/timestrap/README.md

 For all systems you are going to need:

 - Python 2.7, 3.4, 3.5, or 3.6
-- Python virtualenv and pip packages for your version of Python
+- Python virtualenv and pip packages
+- Ability to compile python native extensions

 Once you have all of that you can run the following and move onto Testing and/or Running Timestrap: